-Courtesy of Brett Blaauw down'.
-Although stone fruit are usually targeted first, apples and pears can also be affected.
-In many cases the aspiring orchardist notices nothing amiss until his precious plums or apricots start dropping off the trees in late June.
-The actual damage had already occurred shortly after petal fall.
-When temperatures rise above 21°C (70°F) the adult curculios emerge from their overwintering hideouts under leaf litter, fencerows, etc. The females fly into the trees and start laying eggs into the small fruitlets.
-Within a week the eggs hatch and the larvae feed within the fruit for another 2-3 weeks.
-When the fruit drops, the larvae burrow into the soil to pupate for 16 days.
-A common practise in the olden days (it still works) was to lay sheets under the tree every morning at dawn for 2 to 3 weeks after petal fall and beat the branches with a padded stick to cause the curculio to drop so they could be gathered up and killed.
-A small flock of chickens scratching under the trees will also reduce the pest population significantly.
-See page 81 for more methods of control.
-Plums (Prunus spp) Plums come in a wide range of shapes, sizes, colours and flavors.
+and 'Alberta'.
+The reddish purple fruit has very dark red, sweet/tart flesh.
+Sapalta is one of the best for fresh eating.
+It makes great jam and is good for canning.
+Tree form and size is similar to Compass but the fruit is sweeter, more freestone and ripens slightly earlier.
+NEEDS A POLLENIZER | ZONE 2/3 | HARVEST: MID-LATE AUG.
+151-7655 Semi-Dwarf (Mustang) \$61.95 Plums (Prunus spp) Plums come in a wide range of shapes, sizes, colours and flavors.
 They are possibly the easiest stone fruits to grow.
 Most varieties are relatively compact with a shrub-like growth pattern.
 Please note: European and Japanese plums do not cross-pollinate.
-1.25-2 m (4-6 ') bareroot trees American Hybrid Plums - Ideal for harsher climates, these robust hybrids are the result of crossing Asian or Japanese plums with the smaller, hardier wild American plums.
+1.25-2 m (4-6 ') bareroot trees American Hybrid Plums Ideal for harsher climates, these robust hybrids are the result of crossing Asian or Japanese plums with the smaller, hardier wild American plums.
 Disease resistance is high - black knot is very seldom an issue.
 Sweet fleshed fruit across the board, although in most varieties the skin is slightly astringent (sour).
 Pollination is more of a challenge for these plums.
 Planting several varieties next to each other, in fact, so close that the branches touch, will help.
 Wild American and Toka are the best pollenizers, so try including one of them.
 Chums also seem to cross pollinate with the American hybrid plums.
 WILD AMERICAN If you have several American hybrid plum trees which bloom, but fail to fruit, then this might be what you need.
 While the American hybrids, as a whole can thrive in the North where other plums falter, they are notoriously persnickety to pollinate in a cool spring.
-Wild plums have long been recognized as the best pollenizers.
+Wild plums have long been recognized as the best

+pollenizers.
 The University of Saskatchewan sent us this budwood from a tree identified as being exceptional in this respect.
 Tuck one in next to your other plums and use it's fruit for tasty preserves.
 American wild plums should also cross pollinate with chums.

 SEMI-FERTILE | ZONE 3 | HARVEST: EARLY SEPT.

+Semi-Dwarf (Mustang) 148-0155

+\$61.95

+BLACKICETM

-148-0158 Semi-Dwarf (Sapalta Seedling) \$56.95 \$56.95 BLACKICETM A sensational new variety from the University of Wisconsin, BlackIceTM is a large, California-type plum that can take the worst of winters here in Canada!
-This juicy red-fleshed fruit with dark purple-black, tender skin has excellent flavour and quality, making it the new fresh market favourite!
+A sensational new variety from the University of Wisconsin, BlackIceTM is a large, California-type plum that can take the worst of winters here in Canada!
+This juicy redfleshed fruit with dark purpleblack, tender skin has excellent flavour and quality, making it the new fresh market favourite!
 The naturally compact tree has good disease resistance and will begin producing at a young age.
+The Sapalta chums will also work.